cydtrj/yanxinguang.github.io/_pages/cv.md

 ## Education
 ***
-* Anhui University of Finance and Economics, Bengbu, Anhui, China, September 2019-July 2023
+* Anhui University of Finance and Economics, Bengbu, Anhui, China, September 2019 - July 2023
 * School of Language and Media, Bachelor of Arts (majoring in Network and New Media)
 * GPA: 3.88/4.0